Discovered Data for a Single Asset

 | Printers | Query | Printers installed on the machine (both local and network) |

-Software -- Installed Software and Licensing
+Software -- Installed Software, Licensing, and Monitoring

 | Menu Item | Type | What It Shows |